General Phonogram FAQs

 - cei is a phonogram which is unique to Logic of English materials.
 It was created to teach students to use the phonogram EI when followed by a C without teaching the beloved but flawed spelling rule “Use I before E, except after C, when it says long /a/, and in some exceptions.”
 Rather than memorizing a rule that has numerous exceptions, students can retain the benefits of this rule by learning the phonogram cei, which says /sē/ and is used in many common words including receive, deceive, conceit, receipt, and ceiling.

-The 74 Basic Phonograms explain 98% of English words.
-The Advanced Phonograms unlock thousands of words that cannot be explained by the Basic 74.
+The 75 Basic Phonograms explain 98% of English words.
+The Advanced Phonograms unlock thousands of words that cannot be explained by the Basic 75.
 These phonograms are either very rare or used only in advanced vocabulary.
-For example:
+Most of them are used in words derived from another language.

 A phonogram is a visual symbol that represents a sound: Greek phono, "sound," + gram, from the Greek for a letter or something written.

 The 26 letters of our alphabet are phonograms, but they are not the only ones.
-English regularly uses 48 multi-letter phonograms like igh, ch, and th as well.
-Together, these 74 phonograms are the basic building blocks of written English.
+English regularly uses 49 multi-letter phonograms like igh, ch, and th to represent sounds as well.
+Together, these 75 phonograms are the basic building blocks of written English.

 Learn more: What Are Phonograms?

-A phoneme is a distinct, single sound.
+A phoneme is a distinct, single sound that is used in the speech of a particular language.
 Phonemes are the smallest units of spoken language, and we combine phonemes to make words.
 The word "Oh" has one phoneme.
 The word "cheek" has three phonemes, which you can hear clearly if you say it aloud and separate it into its sounds: /ch/ /ē/ /k/.
 The sounds, not the symbols that represent them, are the phonemes.

 A phonogram is a visual symbol used to represent a sound in writing: t, m, oi, ch, etc.